ETHZ-EDAC/STAMP/readme.md

 - `temp`: adds the current toolbox location to the MATLAB path until restart.
 - `pass`: do nothing, user must manually add the toolbox to the MATLAB path.

 Additionally, the local Python environement needs to be linked by setting the `pyenvdef` variable in the MAIN file.
+If all other required packages are installed, this should be the only machine-specific change that needs to be made to run the code.
+Thus, the install time should not exceed a couple of minutes.

 ## Examples